evergreen-ci/evergreen/docs/04-Modify Evergreen/01-Using-Degrade-Mode.md

-The interface to enable/disable each Evergreen service is available in the Evergreen UI from the Admin Settings page of the dropdown in the top right, and is also available from the \"evergreen admin\" CLI commands.
+The interface to enable/disable each Evergreen service is available in the Evergreen UI from the Admin Settings page of the dropdown in the top right, and is also available from the "evergreen admin" CLI commands.
 Any changes to the service flags should be communicated to other superusers.
 If making a change that will be noticed by end-users (such as disabling task dispatch), the banner message should be set as well.